humanitycodes/www/coursework/lessons/slides/sinatra-helper-methods.md

 ## Figuring out how to do things in Ruby

 So we've got a tiny problem.
 We figure out someone's country by text they type in.
 Some people are typing `usa` and some are typing `USA`, with capitals - even though we have clear instructions _not_ to use capitals!
 It happens.
-Users, amiright?
+Users, am I right?

 The problem is that `country == 'usa'` returns `false` when the country passed in is `USA`.
 It's case sensitive.
 And... we have no idea how to make it _not_ case sensitive.

 Trust me, having no idea how to do something will happen _all the time_ when working in any programming language.
-It's normal to turn to Google with something like, "ruby compare case insensitive".
+It's normal to turn to Google with something like, "ruby don't pay attention to case", "ruby uppercase and lowercase doesn't matter", or "ruby string compare case insensitive".
 When I searched for that just now, the first result was [this page](http://stackoverflow.com/questions/2844507/ruby-string-compare-regardless-of-string-case), which explained with examples how I could use the `casecmp` method to compare strings case insensitively.

 ``` ruby
 def current_date(country)